xoolive/traffic/docs/scenarios/covid19.rst

 Currently, the trend shows:

 - a slow decrease from February in Asian airports (an early one in Hong-Kong);
-- a late abrupt decrease in early day of March in Europe;
+- European airports plummetting since early day of March;
-- not much change in American airports.
+- America ploughing on at their usual pace.

 Data collection and preparation
 ===============================